Walker on a wooden boardwalk along the Norfolk Coast Path beside saltmarsh and coastal vegetation under wide open skies.

 • Daily walking distance

-Some walkers follow a structured multi-day plan, while others move more flexibly, adjusting distances based on conditions and availability.
+Some walkers follow a fixed plan, while others adjust distances depending on availability.

 Continue Planning the Route